xba1k/TinyBMS_AVR_Display/README.md

 # Hardware

 This was developed primarily for use with Arduino Nano clones.
 HC-05 module provides Bluetooth connectivity.
-Additional (optional) USB to Serial adapter is needed to watch the log output.
+Additional (optional) USB to Serial adapter is needed to watch the log output on pin D9.
+Pin D7 is setup as a display wakeup input.
+Pull high to keep display always active, or wire a button.

 Pinout :